On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

-\begin{definition}[Recovery Oracle] A call to a \emph{recovery oracle} at time $t$ updates the protocol's setup by creating a new genesis block $\B_G$, which extends all first-confirmed blocks in the view of some arbitrarily selected honest node.
-The call also awakes honest nodes that halted to resume being active. \end{definition}
+\begin{definition}[Recovery Oracle] A call to a \emph{recovery oracle} at time $t$ updates the protocol's setup by creating a new genesis block $\B_G$, which extends all clear-certified blocks in the view of some arbitrarily selected honest node.
+The call also awakes honest nodes that halted. \end{definition}

 In other words, a call to the recovery oracle restarts the protocol in a similar manner to the initial launch of the Nakamoto protocol: the call announces a genesis block that any future chain must extend.
 All honest nodes ignore blocks that do not extend the new genesis block.
 The recovery oracle requires some contemporary knowledge of the state of honest nodes running the protocol, as it needs to maintain consistency with all finalized blocks.
-However, the recovery oracle is only required to know the state of one (arbitrarily selected) honest node and can thus be plausibly implemented by the community.\footnote{The Stubborn Nakamoto protocol is specifically designed to allow a recovery oracle that uses only limited capabilities (that the community can plausibly implement); see \cref{lem:recovery_consistency} and the discussion below.}
+However, the recovery oracle is only required to know the state of a single (arbitrarily selected) honest node.
+Thus, we argue that this recovery oracle can be plausibly implemented by the community.\footnote{The Stubborn Nakamoto protocol is specifically designed to allow a recovery oracle that uses only limited capabilities (that the community can plausibly implement); see \cref{lem:recovery_consistency} and the discussion below.}

 \begin{theorem}[Consistency and liveness after recovery] Under synchrony, consider Stubborn Nakomoto with a call to the recovery oracle at time $T$.
 Suppose that the network-aware honest majority assumption holds from time $T$ onwards.
 Then, Stubborn Nakamoto satisfies consistency at any time and liveness after time $T$. \end{theorem}